 After a Section 32 settlement has been negotiated and paperwork has been drafted and filed with the New York Workers’ Compensation Board a hearing will be scheduled.
 Presiding at your settlement hearing will be a Workers’ Compensation Law Judge who will review your paperwork and ask you questions in order to confirm that you fully understand the terms and implications of your settlement.
 The Law Judge will determine whether or not the terms of the settlement are fair and reasonable.

-Most Judges will read specific questions from the C-32.1 form which is a claimant release form for Section 32 settlement agreements.
+Most judges in New York will read specific questions from the C-32.1 form which is a claimant release form for Section 32 settlement agreements.
 This is the same form that must be signed and notarized and filed with the Workers’ Compensation Board before they will even schedule a hearing in your case.

 The questions asked are designed to confirm, in no uncertain terms, that the party understands that once the settlement is approved it can not been appealed or changed and that the party understands that they are not required to enter into a settlement.
 If the medical portion of the claim is being settled, the Judge will want to make sure that the claimant understands this and agrees to it.

 The exact questions that are asked are outlined here:

 - Do you understand that the Section 32 agreement, if approved by the New York Workers’ Compensation Board, is binding on you and all the other parties and may not be appealed to either the Board or the Court?

 - Do you understand that once the agreement has been approved by the Board and the ten day waiting period has expired, the agreement cannot be withdrawn, modified, or reopened, and that the only way an approved agreement can be revisited is upon a written request to the Board, with the approval of all parties to the agreement, and the approval of the Board?